franko/gsl-shell/doc/user-manual/matrices.rst

 In general the aliasing between matrices can be useful in many circumstances to refer to an original matrix by using a submatrix.
 In case you really need a submatrix which is an independent copy of its parent matrix you can just use the :func:`matrix.copy` function to obtain a copy.

+You should have noticed that when you index a matrix with many column you obtain the row identifyied by the index but in column form.
+If you want to obtain a row in the form of a row matrix you can use the :meth:`~Matrix.row` method.
+In alternative you can also use the :meth:`~Matrix.slice` method that let you extract any submatrix of contiguous rows and columns.

 Matrix Dimensions
 ~~~~~~~~~~~~~~~~~